M-estimation in GARCH Models in the Absence of Higher-Order Moments: Real data analysis

 \section{Real data analysis}

-In this section, we analyse daily log-returns of three financial time series: (i) the Shanghai Stock Exchange (SSE) Index from January 2007 to December 2009 with $n = 752$; (ii) the Electric Fuel Corporation (EFCX) data from January 2000 to December 2001 with $n = 498$; (iii) the FTSE 100 Index data from January 2007 to December 2009 with $n = 783$.
-Based on exploratory data analysis, GARCH~(1, 1) model fits well to the SSE and EFCX data.
-However, we fitted GARCH~(2, 1) model to the FTSE 100 data for two reasons.
-First, when fitted by the GARCH~(2, 1) model with {\tt fGarch} package in R, $\alpha_2$ is significant with p-value equal to $0.019$; second, the Akaike information criterion (AIC) of the GARCH~(2, 1) model is smaller than that of the GARCH~(1, 1) model.
+In this section, we analyse two financial series of daily log-returns, the FTSE 100 Index data from January 2007 to December 2009 ($n = 783$) and the Electric Fuel Corporation (EFCX) data from January 2000 to December 2001 ($n = 498$).
+Based on exploratory data analysis, a~GARCH~(1, 1) model has been selected for the EFCX.
+A GARCH~(2, 1) model was preferred for the FTSE 100 data for two reasons.
+First, when fitted by the GARCH~(2,~1) model (via the~{\tt fGarch} package in R), the parameter $\alpha_2$, with p-value $0.019$, is highly significant; second, the Akaike information criterion (AIC) for the GARCH~(2,~\!1) model is smaller than that for the GARCH~(1, 1) model.